garretfick/garretfick.github.io/_posts/2012-07-18-unit-testing-video-series.md

 A couple of months ago, I ran another video series at work, this time about unit testing.
 Honestly, this one was less interesting than the design video series.
 But this shouldn't be a surprise; designers tend to be more interesting speakers, and pictures tend to be more engaging that lines of code.

-The series followed the Clean Code Talks by [Miško Hevery](http://misko.hevery.com/about/)
+The series followed the Clean Code Talks by [Misko Hevery](http://misko.hevery.com/about/)

 There were four in the series, and you can find them all on [YouTube](http://www.youtube.com)